 Full details are in the recipe card below, but here are the basics:

-- Add a little butter to a pan and scramble an egg.
+- Melt a little butter in a wok and scramble an egg.
 Remove it for later.

 - Cook the shrimp in a little oil and remove.